Software-Development-Mastermind/pull-request-project/README.md

  ```

  6. Open the newly cloned project in your favorite code editor
- 7. Make the changes to the code (in this project that means adding your message and name below!)
+ 7. Make the changes to the code (in this project that means adding your message to the `MESSAGES.md` file)
  8. Create a new commit

 ```shell